mcrosson/digital-art-composition-book/Notes/__Using The Vault.md

 	- `Dot to Dot`: For dot to dot pages and related materials
 	- `Drawing`: For drawing and sketches
 	- `Ideas - Inspiration`: For ideas and inspiration tracking
+	- `To Import`: For quick sketches, Zentangle, etc that were created 'on the fly' and need dedicated entries created.
+This folder is intended to function as a slipbox
 	- `Zentangle`: For Zentangle and ZIA (Zentangle Inspired Art)
 - Various sub folders to help with organization of files
 	- `attachments`: For files that are attached to notes